Azure/azure-powershell/src/ResourceManager/Profile/Commands.Profile/help/Disconnect-AzureRmAccount.md

 # Disconnect-AzureRmAccount

 ## SYNOPSIS
-Disconnect from a connected Azure account and removes all credentials and contexts associated with that account.
+Disconnects a connected Azure account and removes all credentials and contexts associated with that account.

 ## SYNTAX